sisihagen/website/content/en/blog/2019/11/the-fascism-relativization.md

 On 17 August 1956, 199 KPD party offices were searched and closed, printing works seized, Material secured, newspapers banned, party assets confiscated and officials arrested; members were financially sanctioned.

-> For example, Heinz Renner — who was a member of the parliamentary council involved in the drafting of the Basic Law — is retrospectively denied his pension as a Nazi victim because of his membership of the KPD.

 The protection of the Constitution later admits that the KPD"did not plan any attacks on parliamentary democracy".
 However, there has never been any compensation for the victims.